-The EcoCentre regularly makes submissions to guide policy and strategy on issues regarding long term environmental well-being.
+The EcoCentre regularly makes submissions to guide policy and strategy on issues regarding long term environmental wellbeing.
 Some are included below for your reference.

 The EcoCentre offers highly engaging, knowledgeable speakers and workshop facilitators with a range of specialist expertise for your event.

-EcoCentre staff are experienced in public speaking, radio and television apprearances, workshop facilitation, panel and table discussion facilitation, leading experiential workshops and events and event MC-ing.
+EcoCentre staff are experienced in public speaking, radio and television appearances, workshop facilitation, panel and table discussion facilitation, leading experiential workshops and events and event MC-ing.

 Help us build the EcoCentre family.

+Make a lasting contribution to the EcoCentre with just 2 minutes of your time!
 Membership is now lifetime by default - appreciating the enduring relationships that EcoCentre members and Affiliates build to each other, and our beautiful patch of the planet.

-The EcoCentre acknowledges the Yalukut Weelam clan of the Boon Wurrung language group, traditional owners of the land on which we are located.
-We pay respects to their Elders past and present, and extend that respect to other Aboriginal and elder members of our multicultural community.
+The EcoCentre acknowledges the Kulin Nations, including the Yalukut Weelam clan of the Boon Wurrung language group, traditional owners of the land on which we are located.
+We pay respects to their Elders past and present, and extend that respect to other Aboriginal and Elder members of our multicultural community.